apache/iotdb/docs/UserGuide/API/Programming-Java-Native-API.md

       List<CompressionType> compressors)
 ```

-Create a device template, the param description at above
+Create a measurement template, the param description at above

 ```